isaact/vue-infinity/README.md

 ### 👻 Ghost Component

-The `Ghost` component is a utility that conditionally renders its slot content based on its visibility within the viewport.
-When the content is not visible, it's replaced by a placeholder div that maintains the same dimensions as the original content.
-This is particularly useful for performance optimization, as it allows heavy off-screen elements (like videos or complex interactive components) to be "unloaded" from the DOM while preserving the page layout.
+The `Ghost` component optimizes performance by conditionally rendering its slot content.
+When off-screen, the content is replaced by a dimensionally-identical placeholder, "unloading" heavy elements (like videos) while preserving layout.

 - **Performance Boost:** Unloads off-screen content to free up resources.
 - **Layout Stability:** Replaces hidden content with a correctly-sized placeholder.